techidaily/site-facebook/source/_posts/personal-choice-in-content-consumption-muting-social-media.md

  Of course, you can still view any Instagram account's posts and Stories in the most recent order by visiting their page.
 You can also set up a notification for any account so that Instagram notifies you when they upload a new Post, Story, or Live Video.

  That can help you keep up with some favorites in a timely manner.
-Keeping up with only important notifications is a good way to[optimize your Instagram feed for better mental health](http://www.makeuseof.com/how-to-optimize-instagram-better-mental-health/) .
+Keeping up with only important notifications is a good way to [optimize your Instagram feed for better mental health](http://www.makeuseof.com/how-to-optimize-instagram-better-mental-health/) .

 ## How to Disable Facebook's Algorithmic Feed